 A good starting point is to know what is happening with your credit report right now.
 You can obtain a free copy of each one of your credit reports from each of the three credit bureaus one time every 12 months.
 To do that, use the national website: AnnualCreditReport.com.
 This allows you to check your credit report for accuracy.
 Look for:

-• Ensure your personal information, including address and name, are accurate
+- Ensure your personal information, including address and name, is accurate

 This free credit report is a tool you have to ensure no one is reporting inaccurate information about you.
 For ongoing coverage, check one of these credit reports every four months, so you have a constant stream of information about what the credit bureaus have on file for you.